Beyoncé: 2010–2012: 4 and first child

-In April 2011, during a photoshoot in Paris for her upcoming album cover, Beyoncé unexpectedly discovered she was pregnant.
-Her fourth studio album, 4, was released on June 24, 2011, in the US and debuted atop the Billboard 200, selling 310,000 copies in its first week.
+Beyoncé's fourth studio album, 4, was released on June 24, 2011, in the US and debuted atop the Billboard 200, selling 310,000 copies in its first week.
 It was her fourth consecutive number-one album in the US.
-4 marked Beyoncé's first project of creative control since she split from her father, and was conceived as a traditional R&B and soul record that stood apart from contemporary popular music.
-It contained five Billboard Hot 100 songs: "Run the World (Girls)", "Party", "Countdown", "Best Thing I Never Had", and "Love on Top".
-The latter two peaked at numbers sixteen and twenty.
+4 marked Beyoncé’s first project made under her own creative direction following her split from her father.
+It was also her first album released through her management company, Parkwood Entertainment, and was conceived as a traditional R&B and soul record intended to stand apart from mainstream popular music.
+The songs "Run the World (Girls)", "Party", "Countdown", "Best Thing I Never Had", and "Love On Top" were released as singles in the US.
+The latter two peaked at numbers sixteen and twenty, respectively.

 On June 26, 2011, Beyoncé became the first solo female artist in over two decades to headline the main Pyramid Stage at the Glastonbury Festival.
 The performance received praise from critics, with some outlets praising her growth as a live performer.
-In August 2011, Beyoncé and Jay-Z attended the MTV Video Music Awards, in which the former performed "Love on Top" and revealed her pregnancy.
+In August 2011, Beyoncé and Jay-Z attended the MTV Video Music Awards, in which the former performed "Love On Top" and revealed her pregnancy.
 Her announcement contributed to the ceremony becoming the most-watched broadcast in MTV history at the time, drawing 12.4 million viewers.
 The moment also set a Guinness World Record for the most tweets per second for a single event, with 8,868 tweets per second, and "Beyonce pregnant" became the most Googled phrase during the week of August 29, 2011.

-In late 2011, Beyoncé headlined four exclusive shows at New York's Roseland Ballroom titled 4 Intimate Nights with Beyoncé, performing songs from 4.
+In August 2011, Beyoncé headlined four exclusive shows at New York's Roseland Ballroom titled 4 Intimate Nights with Beyoncé, performing songs from 4.
 That month, the album was certified platinum by the Recording Industry Association of America after shipping one million copies to retail stores.
 In February 2018, 4 made Beyoncé the first female artist to have three of her albums surpass one billion streams on Spotify.
 On January 7, 2012, Beyoncé gave birth to her first daughter, Blue Ivy Carter, in New York City.
 In June 2012, she performed for four nights at Revel Atlantic City's Ovation Hall to celebrate the resort's opening.